rosik22/smf-player/README.md

 And finally.
 You'll need to supply your own API keys for AcoustID, LastFM and Spotify.

-You'll need to input them here:
+You'll need to input them on the top of the SMFPlayer.py file here:

 ![Place for API keys](https://github.com/roterabe/smf-player/blob/master/keys.png)